-Details of the Directors, Investment Manager and Advisers can be found on page 75.
+Details of the Directors, Investment Manager and Advisers can be found in the Company Information section.

 The Financial Statements of the Group are presented for the year ended 31 December 2022 and were authorised for issue by the Board on 3 April 2023.